 About the Project

-The project is located within the Medeiros Reach (N/S College Ave to Anza Way and E/W Arroyo Rd to Holmes St).
+Zone 7’s Arroyo Mocho Medeiros Reach Floodplain Reconnection Project (Medeiros Project) is an integral component of our regional flood protection strategy for Arroyo Mocho within Zone 7’s Service Area.
+The project is located within the Medeiros Reach (N/S College Avenue to Anza Way and E/W Arroyo Road to Holmes Street).

-Traffic control measures will be implemented to minimize impacts to vehicles, bicyclists, and pedestrians as much as possible.
-Site will be posted 14 days before mobilization.
+- Traffic control measures will be implemented to minimize impacts to vehicles, bicyclists, and pedestrians as much as possible.

 Contact our Project Team